 My Go-To Spices for Masala Chai

 Green Cardamom: It is the most important part of chai.
-If you have to pick only one spice, do include this in your chai and don’t skip.
+If you have to pick only one spice, do include this in your chai, and don’t skip it.
 I just love the smell of cardamon.
-I purchase bags of green cardamom pods from a local Indian grocery store for my chai.
+I purchased bags of green cardamom pods from a local Indian grocery store for my chai.

 Fresh Ginger: I always keep fresh ginger for my Japanese recipes and I love the ginger’s subtle spicy kick in the chai.